tohagan/stlive/README.md

 	listening on 192.168.7.54:3000
 	localtunnel : https://jgwpgspbip.localtunnel.me

+## Command Summary

+### Create new Sencha Touch app with "Live Edit"

+Create a new Sencha Touch 2.x + PhoneGap 3.x app with an embedded "live edit" client.

+  - `$ stlive create [appDomain] [appName]`

+**TIP**: The domain or app name can be specified or use a default from your `.stlive.config` files.
+If you create all your Sencha projects under a common parent folder you can create a `.stlive.config` in that parent folder and setup common defaults like `appDomain` for all your projects.

+### Builds a Sencha Touch app

+Same as `sencha app build native` but it uses the version of Sencha Command configured in `.stlive.config` in your home directory or current/ancestor directories of your project.

+  - `$ stlive build`

+**TIP**: Commit a `.stlive.config` file as part of your project so you can auto select the right verson of Sencha Command and Sench Touch.
+A future version may support settings environment variables prior to running Sencha Command so that the build process (and all the related build tools) can be customised on a per project basis.
+This would make it fast and easy to switch build parameters and tools just by changing projects directory and ensure that it's all version controlled.

+### Instrumenting existing mobile apps for "Live Edit"

+Run these command in a Sench Touch, PhoneGap or Cordova project folder:

+  - `$ stlive live add`    - Add a live client to an existing Sencha Touch or PhoneGap project.
+  - `$ stlive live remove` - Removes the live client from a project (pre app store or production MDM deployment).
+  - `$ stlive live update` - Updates project live client to latest version after upgrading `stlive`.

+### Run "Live Edit" App Server

+Run these command in a Sencha Touch, PhoneGap or Cordova project folder:

+  - `$ stlive serve`    - Runs a live update server in your Sencha Touch or PhoneGap project folder

+### Info Commands

+  - `$ stlive version`  - Displays app version
+  - `$ stlive settings` - Displays configured settings.
+You can update these in `~/.stlive.config`

+All default settings can be overridden using corresponding command line options.

 ## Configuration Options

 The first time you run this app it will create a **~/.stlive.config** file that defines default app settings.
 You can edit this file or use corresponding command line options to override any of these defaults.
 You can also place **.stlive.config** files in current or ancestor directories to configure project specific properties.